Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Don't take yourself too seriously, pretty soon you can find the humor in our everyday lives."
+> "If you are unable to find the truth right where you are, where else do you expect to find it?"
-> — **Betty White**
+> — **Dogen**

 ---